 1. Have a Halloween Decorating Day

 Prior to Halloween, have an after school block of time, maybe an hour, where students can come and decorate the room.
 This activity will build community.
 Have some aspect of the decorations only appear specifically on Halloween (special lights, or a skeleton, etc).
 This event requires no rehearsal time disruption and can become an annual tradition.
+As a result of a little bit of decorations, your Halloween rehearsal can feel special and memorable.

 Dreidel – SATB – fun and easy to learn! – caroling version available (shorter and add to Christmas Carol packets)